mrfuqaq1108/Interest-Aware-Joint-3C-Optimization/README.md

-# Related Papers
+# Related Paper
-- Baojie Fu, Tong Tang, Dapeng Wu, et al. Interest-Aware Joint Caching, Computing, and Communication Optimization for Mobile VR Delivery in MEC Networks
+- Baojie Fu, Tong Tang, Dapeng Wu, and Ruyan Wang, Interest-Aware Joint Caching, Computing, and Communication Optimization for Mobile VR Delivery in MEC Networks (2024). arXiv: 2403.05851.

 ***Any use of the codes should explicitly cite the aforementioned paper.***